Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

 Winning probability
 ===================

 The winning probability is the probability that a baker wins in a given round.
-The probability is :math:`1-(1-f)^α`, where :math:`f` is the difficulty parameter and :math:`α` is the :ref:`lottery power<glossary-lottery-power>`.
+The probability is :math:`\alpha`, which equals the baker's relative stake.

 .. _glossary-zero-knowledge-proof: